yoctoproject/poky/documentation/dev-manual/building.rst

 .. note::

-   In order for these settings to take effect, you must globally or locally inherit the :ref:`externalsrc <ref-classes-externalsrc>` class.
+   In order for these settings to take effect, you must globally or locally inherit the :ref:`ref-classes-externalsrc` class.

 By default, :ref:`ref-classes-externalsrc` builds the source code in a directory separate from the external source directory as specified by